MarwAhmed/Closing-The-Gap-In-Non-Latin-Script-Data/README.md

       // If no information is available: null, otherwise: true | false "nls": true, // Is the project related to Non-Latin Scripts?
       "dh": true, // Is the project related to Digital Humanities?
+      "meta": true, // Is the project a meta project?
       "rdm": true, // Is the project related to Research Data Management?
       "infrastructure": true // Is the project related to infrastructure?
     },